brentvollebregt/nitratine.net/posts/python-gcm-encryption-tutorial/post.md

 For this tutorial I'll just go over how to generate a key from a password as it is the most popular method.
 You are still free to use a randomly generate key as demonstrated in the links above - they will still work with these examples.

 When generating a key from a password, we need to take a string provided by the user and create an appropriately sized byte sequence; the method used must produce the same output for the same inputs.
-To do this we can use `Crypto.Protocol.KDF.PBKDF2` ([API reference](https://pycryptodome.readthedocs.io/en/latest/src/protocol/kdf.html#Crypto.Protocol.KDF.PBKDF2)).
-PBKDF2 allows us to generate a key of any length by simply passing a password and _salt_.
+To do this we can use `Crypto.Protocol.KDF.scrypt` ([API reference](https://pycryptodome.readthedocs.io/en/latest/src/protocol/kdf.html#scrypt)). _scrypt_ allows us to generate a key of any length by simply passing a password and _salt_.

-> PBKDF2 is used because PBKDF1 can only generate keys up to 160 bits long.
+> scrypt has been used instead of PBKDF2 because in addition to being computationally expensive, it is also memory intensive and therefore more secure against the risk of custom ASICs.

-PBKDF2 is different to the SHA family (ie. _SHA-256_ and _SHA-512_) because it also takes a salt and a work factor.
+_scrypt_ is different to the SHA family (ie. _SHA-256_ and _SHA-512_) because it also takes a salt and a work factor.
 Providing a salt that will mean that the same hash does not map to the same password every time, thus preventing [rainbow table](https://en.wikipedia.org/wiki/Rainbow_table) lookups.
 A work factor is also specified to make the transformation more computationally difficult which means the key is harder to brute force.

-> You can read more about the differences between password hashes differ and secure hashes in [this reply on Stack Exchange](https://crypto.stackexchange.com/a/35279).
+> You can read more about the differences between password hashes differ and secure hashes in [this reply on Stack Exchange](https://crypto.stackexchange.com/a/35279) - in this example PBKDF2 is compared to SHA-512 rather than scrypt.

 ### Generating a Salt